davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 The Pixel Watch 2 also has style.
 It looks good and is highly customizable.
 It's light and comfortable to wear.
 Even though it has a few rough edges, I recommend it.

 People buy new tech for different reasons: for new capabilities, to be more productive, to look good, to have fun, or to be on the leading edge with the latest and greatest.
-The Pixel Watch 2 satisfies each of these.
+The Pixel Watch 2 delivers on all of them.
 My phone now spends a lot more time in my pocket.
 That alone made the purchase worthwhile.